|

 As for the benefits of dismantling IT organization, such a move unless done in a very limited and controlled fashion entails serious dangers as exemplified by outsourcing experience of many organizations.
 The cure might be more dangerous then disease: an important side effect of total dismantling of IT organization is that instantly makes a company a donor in the hands of ruthless external suppliers and contractors.
 Consultants (especially large consultant firms) can help but they also can become part of the problem due to the problem of loyalty.
 We all know what happened with medicine when doctors were allowed to be bribed by pharmaceutical companies.
 This situation which is aptly called "Viva Viagra" and in which useless or outright dangerous drags like Vioxx were allowed to became blockbusters was fully replicated in IT: myth about independence of IT consultants is just a myth (and moreover, some commercial IDS/IPS and EMS systems in their destructive potential are not that different from Vioxx ;-).

-The key problem is IT is its dilbertalization and outsourcing everything to
+The key problem is

-service provider just move this problem to service provider level.
+and excessive bureaucratization of IT to service provider level.
 Moving services

 to remote "in the cloud" service providers (or even local outsourcers) does